Travinkel/belsign-photo-doc/src/test/graalvm-test-compliance-report.md

 # GraalVM + Gluon Substrate Test Compliance Report

 ## Overview
-This report analyzes the compatibility of the Backbone framework's test suite with GraalVM native image and Gluon Substrate for mobile deployment.
+This reportAggregate analyzes the compatibility of the Backbone framework's test suite with GraalVM native image and Gluon Substrate for mobile deployment.

 ## Test Files Analysis